OliverRevilla/BigData_Pyspark/README.md

 To create one connection we should create an instance of the SparkContext (sc) class.
 SparkConf()

-SparkContext --- Conecction to the cluster SparkSession --- Interface with that connection
+SparkContext --- Connection to the cluster SparkSession --- Interface with that connection

 # Using RDD's or DataFrames

-Spark's core data structure is the Resilient Distributed Dataset (RDD)
+.,Spark's core data structure is the Resilient Distributed Dataset (RDD)
 Resilient: Ability to withstand failures.
 Distributed: Spanning across multiple machines.
-Datasets: Collection of partitioed data. sc.parallelize(). sc.textFile().
+Datasets: Collection of partitioned data. sc.parallelize(). sc.textFile().